-Want to make a restaurant like Plain Naan Bread at home?
+Want to make a restaurant-like Plain Naan Bread at home?
 Then look no further.
-This No Yeast recipe makes the best one ever.
-Make them on a stovetop on a tawa or use an oven, they will turn up equally delicious.
+This No-Yeast recipe makes the best one ever.
+You can make them on a stovetop, tawa, or oven; they will turn out equally delicious.

 Naan is a soft, leavened flatbread popular in India, Pakistan, and Middle Eastern countries.
 It is made using all-purpose flour as its key ingredient and is leavened using baking powder, baking soda, and yogurt.
 Some people add yeast as a leavening agent to their recipe.

-This bread is popularly served at all Indian restaurants along with kababas, lentils, and curries.
+This bread is popularly served at all Indian restaurants, along with kababs, lentils, and curries.
 You will also find it on the menu for weddings, large gatherings, or special occasions.

 Naan is traditionally made in a tandoor (clay oven).
 But at home, you can make this Indian bread on a griddle (tawa) or in an oven.

-My recipe for Indian naan bread is a no-yeast recipe too.
-It uses a few simple ingredients that are mostly available at home and you can make restaurant-quality naan at home.
+My recipe for Indian naan bread also uses no yeast.
+It uses a few simple ingredients, mostly available at home, and you can make restaurant-quality plain naan at home.

 Ingredients

-All-Purpose Flour (Maida) – Naan is traditionally made using all-purpose flour.
+All-Purpose Flour (Maida) – This bread is traditionally made using all-purpose flour.

-However, to make it healthier, you can replace half of the all-purpose flour with whole wheat flour.
+However, you can replace half of the all-purpose flour with whole wheat flour to make it healthier.
 The texture of the bread will be slightly different in this case.

 Baking Soda and Baking Powder – These ingredients help in the leavening of the dough.

-Yogurt and Milk – You will need room temperature plain yogurt (dahi, curd) and milk to knead the bread.
-Yogurt also helps in fermenting the dough and milk makes it soft.
+Yogurt and Milk – To knead the bread, you need room-temperature plain yogurt (dahi, curd) and milk.
+Yogurt helps ferment the dough, and milk makes it soft.

-Kalonji (Onion Seeds) – Top the plain naan with a few kalonji seeds. they give a nice taste in each bite.
+Kalonji (Onion Seeds) – Top plain naan with a few kalonji seeds.
+They give the food a nice taste in each bite.

 You can also use white sesame seeds if you do not have kalonji seeds.